jeremyosborne/dnpk/README.md

 General guidelines for the new year: After revisiting warlords and warlords 2, those games and the community around them are still quite solid (and playable on modern hardware).
 No need to truly recreate the original (my favorite), but rather create a successor to the game that I never had and that the sequels didn't fulfill for me.

-- [ ] Meat grinder updates
-    - [X] Make the recruit code equivalent, and then...
-    - [ ] ...combine the like recruit code and share it among the recruit scenes.
 - [ ] Improve the battle module
     - [ ] Add health modification code.
     - [ ] Allow the battle module to be run as a generator, yielding on each significant event.